Partners

 Gina Schumaker, is an entrepreneur and peer support advocate.
 She serves as the vice-president of the Alaska Center for FASD and is an active member of the national advocacy group Adult Leadership Collaborative (ALC) Changemakers.
 She is person with lived experience of prenatal alcohol exposure and is currently working on the Alaska Center for FASD’s effort to build a robust statewide peer support network.
 She lives in Anchorage, Alaska.

 Teri Tibbett, M.F.A., coordinates the Alaska Prenatal Alcohol Partnership and is the current president of the Alaska Center for FASD.
 For 14 years, she coordinated the joint advocacy effort for the Alaska Mental Health Trust Authority and partner advisory boards, and since 2010 has coordinated the Alaska Prenatal Alcohol Partnership (formerly the Alaska FASD Partnership).
-She is an FASD 101 & 201 trainer, and worked as a behavioral health para-educator with the Juneau School District.
+She is an FASD 101 & 201 trainer, and has worked as a behavioral health para-educator with the Juneau School District.
 She lives in Juneau, Alaska.

 Jenn Wagaman, M.A., is a parent and former coordinator of the Fetal Alcohol Community Evaluation & Services (FACES) at the Alaska Center for Children & Adults in Fairbanks, Alaska.
 She teaches on fetal alcohol spectrum disorders at the University of Alaska Fairbanks and is an FASD Into Action trainer.
 Currently, she is contracting with the Alaska Center for FASD to build and coordinate a statewide training academy for families, caregivers, individuals, and professionals.
 She lives in Fairbanks, Alaska.